DmitrySamovyk/tick-tack-toe/README.md

-## Simple Tick-TackToe against the computer in javascript
+## Simple Tick-Tack-Toe against the computer in javascript